1. What is the Blockchain Research Institute?

 - How could it help to solve such global problems as climate change?

 3. What exactly are you researching?

-We are conducting over 50 research projects, each of them culminating in a white paper of 10,000 to 20,000 words in length.
-Each paper will come with such digestible extras as infographics, videos, and Slideshares.
+We are conducting over 70 research projects.
+Each paper will come with such digestible extras as infographics and accompanying videos.

 - Financial Services